catmp/mikodex.web/README.md

 - Damage calculator does not show megas FIX: will revamp whole page using: https://github.com/nerd-of-now/NCP-VGC-Damage-Calculator
 - Various sprites (paldean shinies, regional forms, megas) display at different sizes FIX: standardize sprite rendering across whole website
 - Poor mobile support FIX: modify layouts for mobile support in mind
-- No easy way to remove EVs in EV training tool FIX: redesign whole page
+- No easy way to remove EVs in EV training tool FIX: redesign whole page (keep SP from Pokemon Champions in mind)
+- Dex tracker does not reference regional dex and in some cases doesn't render at all FIX: Source PokeDex data by game (HGSS, ORAS, LGPE, etc.) instead of generation
+- Under egg moves, only first 6 possible fathers are displayed FIX: expand breeders list when user clicks it

 ## Future Features

 **Minor**
 - Animated starter sprites on landing page
 - More granular control of what generation each tool references

-**Major**
 - Pop out of each tool
 - Consolidate team builder and party profiles
+- More PokeDex filtering options (search by number, alphabetical, learnable moves, etc.)

+**Major**
-- better team building support tools
+- Better team building tools (member/set/synergy recommendations)
 - Live Pokemon Champions and VGC data analysis tools
+- Items page
+- Nature chart page

 ---